 - Cucumber: Use the dark green variety.
 For this recipe, the cucumber should be fresh, tender (and seedless), and firm.
 The crunch of the fresh cucumber and the cool, creamy yogurt is the perfect combination!

-- Green chilies: Not a fan of heat?
+- Chili peppers: Not a fan of heat?
 No worries.
-Skip the green chilies.
+Skip the green chilies and add some crushed black pepper instead.
 If you want a bit more crunch, a small piece of finely chopped green bell pepper (capsicum).

 - Cilantro: Fresh herbs are a must.
 If cilantro is not your thing, use mint leaves instead.
 You can add cilantro and mint - it will be a flavor bomb for sure!

-- Bhuna jeera: The roasted cumin powder adds such a deep, earthy aroma to this raita.
+- Bhuna jeera: The roasted cumin powder adds a deep, earthy aroma to this raita.
 I urge you to use it.
-However, if you do not have it handy, it is ok to use regular cumin powder.
+However, if you do not have it handy, it is ok to skip it.
+If you have it, use chaat masala instead.
+Please do not use regular ground cumin.
+It will not work.

 - Which yogurt to use?
 Traditionally hung curd is used for making raita.
 Greek yogurt does a good job of replacing hung curd.
 Please do not use low-fat yogurt.
 We need the rich, creaminess of full-fat, thick yogurt to withstand the juices that ooze out from the cucumber.
 If you do not have Greek yogurt, you may use any other full-fat thick yogurt.
 Keep in mind that the yogurt should not be sour.